 BUDGET TIP: If you're keen to do some cheap sightseeing, London Bus Route 4 is a good one to catch.
 The 4 goes past Waterloo, the Houses of Parliament, Fleet Street, St Paul's Cathedral and the Barbican.
 Alternatively, London Bus Route 88 will take you from Camden to Clapham via Regent and Oxford Streets, Piccadilly Circus, Trafalgar Square, Westminster Abbey, Big Ben, the Houses of Parliament and Tate Britain, before it passes the river Thames.

 Evening: See A West End Show for Less

 For dinner, return to Leicester Square in Central London.
 Avoid the pricier bars and restaurants right on the square and check out Chinatown – centred on Gerrard Street – which has loads of cheap restaurants.

-Service is generally brisk, leaving you plenty of time to line up for stand-by theatre tickets, which are returns and unsold tickets for that evening's performance that are priced at a considerable discount.
+Service is generally brisk, leaving you plenty of time to line up for standby theatre tickets, which are returns and unsold tickets for that evening's performance priced at a considerable discount.
 Pick a show you want to see and line up at the theatre, but be prepared to race around for your second or third choice!

-Or, head to the tkts booth in the middle of Leicester Square where you can buy tickets at up to 50% off for West End shows both on the day and up to seven days in advance.
+If that seems too hectic, head to the TKTS booth in the middle of Leicester Square, where you can buy tickets at up to 50% off for West End shows both on the day and up to seven days in advance.

-A less hectic option is a film at the Prince Charles Cinema, which shows just-off-new-release films for £6.50 per person (cheaper for members and matinee sessions) as well as the popular Sing-A-Long-A films, where you're encouraged to sing along, out loud, to your favourite movie musical!
+A good option for filmgoers is a trip to the Prince Charles Cinema, which shows just-off-new-release films from £8.00 per person (cheaper for members) as well as the popular Sing-A-Long-A films, where you're encouraged to sing along, out loud, to your favourite movie musical!